jeeyoonkim/jeeyoonkim/README.md

     </tr>
     <tr>
       <td><a href="https://github.com/jeeyoonkim/meteorite-landings-visualization/blob/master/public_site/index.htm">Meteorite Landing Visualization</a></td>
       <td>As part of a team project, I created a line chart that displays the relationship between decades and the number of meteorites.
-Please check out our <a href="https://meteorite-landings-visualization.onrender.com/">website</a> website to see the chart in action. </td>
+Please check out our <a href="https://meteorite-landings-visualization.onrender.com/">website</a> to see the chart in action. </td>
       <td>HTML, CSS, JavaScript</td>
     </tr>
   </tbody>